Measuring Returns

 There are three measurement layers.
 Each runs on its own clock and produces its own decision.
 None of them produce a single number.
 All of them produce something you can act on.

 Seat-level, monthly.
 Decision: keep, kill, downgrade, or upgrade.
 Every seat in your AI budget gets reviewed every month against one question.
 Did this person produce observable work change in the last thirty days?
 Not “did they log in.”
 Not “how many prompts did they send.”
-Did something they shipped get faster, get cheaper, or get done at all that would not have happened otherwise.
+Did something they shipped get faster, get cheaper, or get done at all that wouldn’t have happened otherwise.
 The data sources are usage telemetry plus the person’s manager.
 Most vendors give you the telemetry.
 Most managers can answer the second question in under five minutes if you ask.
 If the answer is no for sixty days running, the seat goes.
 No exceptions for seniority.
 The seat goes to the waitlist of people who actually want one.
+Metered billing adds a second reading to the same review: pull each seat’s consumption next to the work-change answer.
+High spend with shipped change is where you lean in.
+High spend with nothing shipped is the seat to look at first.
+Low spend either way is the old idle-seat question, and it matters less than it used to.
+The mechanics of this audit are in Evaluating Spend.

 Workflow-level, quarterly.
 Decision: invest more, leave alone, or formalize.
 Once a quarter, list the five to ten recurring workflows in your org where AI is most likely to be landing.
 Month-end close.
 Contract redlining.
 Campaign briefing.
 Pipeline research.
 First-pass code review.
 For each one, ask whether cycle time, cost, or staffing has moved in the last ninety days.
 Not by 5%.
 By half or more.
 If yes, that workflow gets more investment.
-Better tooling, dedicated time, the leveraged person gets pulled into a more central role.
+Better tooling, dedicated time, the champion on that team gets pulled into a more central role (the workflow-redesign loop is in Driving Adoption).
 If no, leave it alone for another quarter.
 If the workflow has been transformed and is now running on a person’s personal account or a hand-built script, formalize it.
 Pay for the tool.
 Document the prompt.
 Make it survivable when the person leaves.
+Add one more question to the quarterly pass: is a recurring report a person used to assemble now produced by a scheduled agent instead?
+That’s the cleanest form of persistent leverage, the workflow runs on a cadence without anyone touching it.
+It’s also load-bearing work you now have to inventory and own, because it keeps running after its author changes teams.
+The Q3 2026 briefing covers why that second half is the new risk.

 Org-level, annually.
 Decision: rebalance the workforce plan.
-Once a year, before the headcount planning cycle, look for the headcount asks that did not come in.
+Once a year, before the headcount planning cycle, look for the headcount asks that didn’t come in.
 The team that was supposed to grow from eight to twelve and is asking for ten.
 The contractor renewal that came in lower.
 The role you were planning to backfill that quietly got absorbed.
 These are the largest financial returns the program will produce, and they appear nowhere on a vendor dashboard.
 They appear in the diff between this year’s workforce plan and last year’s.
-If you cannot point to at least one such diff after twelve months of meaningful AI spend, the program is not landing and no amount of measurement framework is going to rescue it.
+If you can’t point to at least one such diff after twelve months of meaningful AI spend, the program isn’t landing and no measurement framework is going to rescue it.

 Three layers, three clocks, three decisions.
-Notice what is missing.
+Notice what’s missing.
 There is no “calculate the program ROI” step.
 There is no aggregated productivity number.
 The aggregated number is exactly what you give up to get measurements that drive decisions.

 The four observable changes